-Corporal Punishment, Restraint, and Physical Confinement and Detention
+Notice: Corporal Punishment, Restraint, and Physical Confinement and Detention

 State law forbids school employees from using corporal punishment against any student.
 Certain actions by school employees are not considered corporal punishment.
 Additionally, school employees may use "reasonable and necessary force, not designed or intended to cause pain" to do certain things, such as prevent harm to persons or property.

 State law also places limits school employees' abilities to restrain or confine and detain any student.
 The law limits why, how, where, and for how long a school employee may restrain or confine and detain a child.
 If a child is restrained or confined and detained, the school must maintain documentation and must provide certain types of notice to the child's parent.

-If you have any questions about this state law, please contact your school.
-The complete text of the law and additional information is available on the lowa Department of Education's web site: www.iowa.gov/educate.
+If you have any questions about this state law, please contact the school.